LogSentinel/logsentinel-java-client/docs/HashApi.md

 <a name="getHashableContentForStandardAction"></a>
 # **getHashableContentForStandardAction**
-> String getHashableContentForStandardAction(applicationId, action, actorId, entityId, entityType, auditLogEntryType, signature, actorDepartment, actorDisplayName, actorRoles, details, logLevel)
+> String getHashableContentForStandardAction(applicationId, action, actorId, entityId, entityType, auditLogEntryType, signature, actorDepartment, actorDisplayName, actorRoles, details, logLevel, originalEventTimestamp)

 Get the content over which to compute the hash of a request for standard actions